Below are some Frequently Asked Questions about Bay City Academy. If you do not see your question answered here, please do not hesitate to contact us.

 Is Bay City Academy a private school?

 Bay City Academy is a public school academy, also called a charter school.
 There is no tuition, but parents do make an extra commitment when they choose to enroll their children here.
-They must commit to driving them to and from school each day, attending culminating events and meeting with their child's teacher(s) two or three times per year to discuss academic progress.
+They committ to partnering with us throughout their child's educational journey.
 Our operating funds come from the state of Michigan on a per-pupil basis.
 We receive the same amount per student as other local public schools.